Near geodesics in John domains in Banach spaces: Introduction

 \bques \cite{H} Suppose that $D\subset \mathbb{R}^n$ is a $c$-John domain which quasiconformally equivalent to the unit ball $\mathbb{B}$ and that $\gamma$ is a quasihyperbolic geodesic in $D$.
 Is $\gamma$ a $b$-cone arc for some constant $b$?\eques

 In 2001, Bonk, Heinonen and Koskela \cite[Theorem 7.12]{BHK} give an affirmative answer to Question \ref{ques1}.
 We remark that every ball is inner uniform.

-\begin{Thm} \cite[Theorem 7.12]{BHK} If $D\subset \mathbb{R}^n$ is a $a$-John domain which is homeomorphic to an inner $c$-uniform domain via a $K$-quasiconformal map, then each quasihyperbolic geodesic in $D$ is a $b$-cone arc with $b=b(a,c,K,n)$. \end{Thm}
+\begin{Thm} \cite[Proposition 7.12]{BHK} If $D\subset \mathbb{R}^n$ is a bounded $a$-John domain which is homeomorphic to an inner $c$-uniform domain via a $K$-quasiconformal map, then each quasihyperbolic geodesic in $D$ is a $b$-cone arc with $b=b(a,c,K,n)$. \end{Thm}

-We note that the constant $b$ in Theorem \Ref{ThmBHK} depends on the dimensional $n$ and the proof of Theorem \Ref{ThmBHK} mainly used the modulus estimates of curves.
+We note that the constant $b$ in Theorem \Ref{ThmBHK} depends on the dimensional $n$ and the modulus estimates of curves is used in the proof of Theorem \Ref{ThmBHK}.
 As is known to all, the method of path families is useless in Banach spaces.
 Hence, it is natural to ask that if Theorem \Ref{ThmBHK} could be dimensional free or not.
-In other words, if it holds in Banach spaces or not.
+In other words, does it holds in Banach spaces or not.
 The main aim of this paper is to consider this problem.
-Our result shows that the answer to the problem is affirmative. our main result is as follows.
+Our result shows that the answer to the problem is affirmative, and the condition ``bounded" in Theorem \Ref{ThmBHK} is redundant. our main result is as follows.

 \begin{thm} Suppose that $D\subset E$ is an $a$-John domain which is homeomorphic to an inner $c$-uniform domain via an (M,C)-CQH.
 Let $z_1$, $z_2\in D$ and $\gamma$ be a $c_0$-neargeodesic joining $z_1$ and $z_2$ in $D$.
 Then $\gamma$ is a $b$-cone arc, where the positive constant $b$ depends only on $a$, $c$, $c_0$, $C$ and $M$. \end{thm}